Aug20Thu, 20 Aug 09:30 AM - Thu, 20 Aug 03:30 PM in online

 Practitioners will be introduced to the Foundation House Community Capacity Building Framework, and examples of work within communities will be shared.
 There will be opportunities to reflect on this model and your practice.

-Those interested in working with communities whose members may be from refugee backgrounds, eg. bicultural workers, community development workers, education and early years professionals, those working in policy roles, community health workers and managers.
+Those interested in working with communities whose members may be from refugee backgrounds, eg. bicultural workers, community development workers, education and early years professionals, those working in policy roles, community health workers and managers, mental health service providers, settlement support workers and council workers.

-Early Bird Rate: $245 per person (if you enrol on or before 2 Jul)
+Early Bird Rate: $205per person (if you enrol on or before 23 Jul)

 Note: Discount will apply at Checkout